LiamHallinanDev/Web-Development/luna-cards-nav-dynamic-collection-type/ReadMe.md

 # Read Me
-The following is a breakdown of the way in which I helped a local TCG Business called Luna Cards improve the UI/UX of their website.
+The is a breakdown of the way in which I helped a local TCG Business called Luna Cards improve the UI/UX of their website.
 The final algorithm that produces the required functionality can be found in [code.liquid](./code.liquid).

 ## Business Requirements
 To help Luna Cards customers navigate through the large Pokemon-Singles collection listed on the shopify a list of the set of Pokemon cards in-stock was required in the top navigation bar.
 So that customers could see in the navigation menu a list of the Pokemon card sets currently in stock.
 Any solution should be able to be easily applied to other TCG Collections in the future.